-The EUSA London Internship will be entirely virtual in summer 2021.
-The program outline is as follows:
+The EUSA London Internship will resume in person for summer 2022.

 London is one of the largest and most dynamic cities in the world with an increasingly international character and population.
 A great cultural, economic, and political center, London offers an ideal location for students interested in gaining professional experience in virtually any field.

 Cultural offerings abound in London, as the city is home to Buckingham Palace, St. Paul's Cathedral, Westminster Abbey, the British Museum, and much more.
 Red double-decker buses, the River Thames, Chaucer's grave, touristy Piccadilly Circus, the Soho labyrinth, chic Covent Garden, and the expansive Hyde Park exemplify the contrasts that make London one of Europe's most exciting and vibrant destinations.